Use this guide to help you formulate nursing interventions for a hyperthermia nursing care plan and nursing diagnosis.

 - Patient maintains body temperature below 39° C (102.2° F).

-- Patient maintains BP and HR within normal limits.
+- Patient maintains blood pressure and heart rate within normal limits.

 Assess for hyperthermia signs and symptoms, including flushed face, weakness, rash, respiratory distress, tachycardia, malaise, headache, and irritability.
 Monitor for reports of sweating, hot and dry skin, or being too warm.